Retrieves PolarCAP data for defined countries and years. Returns data in wide format. For tidy

 - type

-a character vector indicating which polarization estimates should be returned.
-Must be
+- a character vector indicating which polarization estimates should be returned.
+Must be - "ideology",- "affect", or both.

-a logical indicating whether standard errors should be returned.
-Defaults to
+- a logical indicating whether standard errors should be returned.
+Defaults to - FALSE.

 Value